-Victor Wembanyama and the Spurs went from rebuilding to team to be feared.
-Now comes the next test.
+The Spurs went from rebuilding to team to be feared.
+Up next: a battle with the defending champion Oklahoma City Thunder.

 It's been 12 years since San Antonio last went honking downtown to celebrate an NBA championship, when Gregg Popovich, Tim Duncan and company brought the city its fifth title.
 Now, with a young cast of stars and a new coach at the reins, the Alamo City returns to the place where Fiesta colors, culture and community glow brightest.